TUM-DSE/proteus/README.md

 export PROTEUS_FPGAS="u50-fast"
 ```

+The following setup has to be completed on all servers.
 We note when an experiment should be run on a specific server.

 Clone this repository and submodules: